 Cultural and Historical Geography

 Stonehenge, Wiltshire, 3 August 2013 by Simon Roberts.
 Simon is an Honorary Associate Professor with the school, and was commissioned to take a series of photographs for Stephen Daniels, Ben Cowell and Lucy Veale's 2015 Landscapes of the National Trust volume.

-For over 40 years, the School of Geography at Nottingham has been a leading centre for research in cultural and historical geography, and today we are one of the country’s largest groups of researchers working in this area.
+For over 40 years, the School of Geography at Nottingham has been a leading centre for research in cultural and historical geography, and today we are one of the world’s largest groups of researchers working in this area.

+Cultural and Historical Geography